SK-SCMLab/Hypothesis-Testing_Six-Sigma_Manufacturing-operations-using-Excel/README.md

 ---

-*Data will talk if you're willing to listen - Jim Bergeson*
+*"Data will talk if you're willing to listen" - Jim Bergeson*